[ Lymph Notes home ] [ Click to read 'A Special Lady' by Ann ]

 LYMPHATIC CAPILLARIES

 In order to leave the tissues, the lymph must enter the lymphatic system through specialized lymphatic capillaries.
-Approximately 70 percent of these are superficial capillaries that are located near, or just under, the skin.
-The remaining 30 percent, which are known as deep lymphatic capillaries, surround most of the body’s organs.
+Approximately 70% of these are superficial capillaries located near, or just under, the skin.
+The remaining 30%, which are known as deep lymphatic capillaries, surround most of the body’s organs.

 Lymphatic capillaries begin as blind-ended tubes that are only a single cell in thickness.
 These cells are arranged in a slightly overlapping pattern, much like the shingles on a roof.
 Each of these individual cells is fastened to nearby tissues by an anchoring filament.